 St. Augustine writes, "for just as he remained with us even after his ascension, so we too are already in heaven with him, even though what is promised us has not yet been fulfilled in our bodies.
 Christ is now exalted above the heavens, but he still suffers on earth all the pain that we, the members of his body have to bear.
 He showed this when he cried out from above: Saul, Saul, why do you persecute me?
-And when he said: I was hungry and you gave me food."
+(Act.
+9.5) And when he said: I was hungry and you gave me food"

+(Mt.
+25.35).
 St. Augustine points to the fact that Jesus is with us now and forever.
 Jesus goes before us in glory, yet He stills suffers for and with each one of us.

-Now let's look at the beginning of today's Gospel reading, the mission.
+Jesus tells the Apostles that "repentance, for the forgiveness of sins, would be preached in his name to all the nations" (Lk.
+24.47).
 Jesus directs the Apostles to their mission, which is also the mission of the Church which is to go into the whole world and proclaim the gospel.
-To baptize, drive out demons.
+To baptize in the name of the Father and of the Son and of the Holy Spirit (Mt.
+28.19).
 In short to evangelize.

 Jesus leaves the church with sacraments.
 The CCC defines a sacrament as "An efficacious [capable of having the desired effect] sign of grace, instituted by Christ and entrusted to the Church, by which divine life is dispensed to us through the work of the Holy Spirit (CCC 774, 1131)."
-So even though Jesus ascended, He gave the Apostles all the tools they needed.
+So even though Jesus ascended, the Holy Spirit along with Jesus gave the Apostles all the tools they needed to complete their mission.